 Tufts Gordon Institute also offers a 21-month Master of Science in Engineering Management program which gives technology professionals the tools and resources needed to lead technology firms in a rapidly changing marketplace; strengthen credentials, credibility, and confidence as a leader; position students for career advancement; and enhance versatility and impact in global environments.
 Students interested in an intensive, one-year professional master's program can also earn a master of science degree in Innovation and Management through Tufts Gordon Institute.

 Each of Tufts Engineering's six departments offers Ph.D. programs with a wide range of research areas and specializations.
-Tufts Engineering also offers unique, interdisciplinary degrees in Cognitive Science, Soft Material Robotics, and Water Diplomacy.
-Through the Graduate School of Arts and Sciences, we also offer a Ph.D. in Science, Technology, Engineering, and Math (STEM) Education.
+Tufts Engineering also offers unique, interdisciplinary degrees in Cognitive Science, Human-Robot Interaction, Materials Science and Engineering, Soft Material Robotics, and Water Diplomacy.
+Through the Graduate School of Arts and Sciences, Tufts also offers a Ph.D. in Science, Technology, Engineering, and Math (STEM) Education.

 - Biomedical Engineering